frankomackonelee/node-js-express-mvc-fun-website/README.md

 - create a 'permanent' web page with the contents of a form via form submission, which is saved in an in-memory collection
 - static element of content was generated with chat GPT
 - ability to edit the story immediately following a submission
+- adding a 404 page via 302 redirect

 ### To run the project